 - Affiliate marketing.
 This is where you are recommending a product or service, and if someone clicks on your link and signs up or purchases, you will receive a small part of the sale price as commission.

 - Sponsored posts.
 We do very well with sponsored posts, and that is due to having good pageviews, an engaged audience, and great content.
 These are all factors that will determine how much you can get paid.
-Companies or brands will pay you to write an article about them specifically, and usually also to post on your social media.
+Companies or brands will pay you to write an article about them specifically.

 - Products.
 If you create your own products, you create a passive income stream, and won’t be directing readers from your blog onto someone else’s site.
 Products that you could create could be things like eBooks, courses, etc.